 - What can I do by myself and when?

 You can choose, for instance, how frequently and when to post on social media.
 The results are better when your goal is more specific.

 - For what do I need the help of others?

 Some goals can only be accomplished by collaborating with others.
-For example, this applies when you need to be interviewed, be the guest on a certain podcast, or ask your followers to share, comment, and like your YouTube or TikTok videos.
+For example, this applies when you need to be interviewed, be a guest on a certain podcast, or ask your followers to share, comment, and like your YouTube or TikTok videos.
 Our article Make Your Song Go Viral on TikTok may help.

 Learn Who Can Become Your Target Audience

 Your audience has one of the biggest effects on your music marketing strategy.
 Your audience will determine where you market yourself, the types of marketing tools you employ, and even the tone of your brand.
 Your marketing strategy will be very different if you want to draw in fans of EDM between the ages of 18 and 30, as opposed to fans of country music between the ages of 40 and 50.
 Finding your new audiences will be simpler more specific you are.